You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 2.6: Set email alerts

-Since your project might take between one month and 3 years to finish, there might be new systematic reviews becoming available since your search date.
-To keep updated, it is better you sent an alert in each one of the searched resources so that if a new systematic review in your topic gets published then you will receive an email alert from the database.
+Since your project might take between 1 month and 3 years to finish, new systematic reviews may be published since your search date.
+To stay updated, it is better to set an alert for each of the searched resources so that if a new systematic review on your topic is published, you will receive an email alert from the database.

 3: How to write a systematic review protocol/proposal